Ce contenu n'est pas disponible dans la langue sélectionnée.

 • To upgrade at a later time, select Schedule a different time and set a time and date for your upgrade.
 Click Next to proceed to the confirmation dialog.

 The cluster is scheduled for an upgrade to the target version.
-This action can take an hour or longer, depending on the selected upgrade schedule and your workload configuration, such as pod disruption budgets.
+This action can take up to an hour, depending on the selected upgrade schedule and your workload configuration, such as pod disruption budgets.

 The status is displayed in the Update status pane.